structuremap/structuremap/documentation/registration/index.md

 We instruct the scanner to scan through the calling assembly with default conventions on.
 This wil find and registers the default instance for `IFoo` and `IBar` which are obviously the concrete types `Foo` and `Bar`.
 Now whenever you add an additional interface `IMoreFoo` and a class `MoreFoo` to your application's code base, it's automatically picked up by the scanner.

-Sometimes classes need to be suplied with some primitive value in its constructor.
+Sometimes classes need to be supplied with some primitive value in its constructor.
 For example the `System.Data.SqlClient.SqlConnection` needs to be supplied with the connection string in its constructor.
 No problem, just set up the value of the constructor argument in the bootstrapping:

 <[sample:quickstart-container-with-primitive-value]>